Singleton (lifestyle): Risks and challenges

 Living alone has been found to significantly increase the risk of depression and is associated with other negative mental and physical health outcomes, especially among men, older people, and rural residents.
+Those who are "anxiously attached" or crave social connections are most unhappy whereas those who are more independent tend to be more comfortable living alone.
+Among the happiest people are individuals who are emotionally stable and single, but are willing to enter a romantic relationship.